apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 The native numeric syntax is still supported though you will have to refer to the docs in each case to learn the exact unit of measure.

+### Authentication Credential Selection

+A number of authentication handlers are allowed to determine whether they can operate on the provided credential and as such lend themselves to be tried and tested during the authentication handler selection phase.
+The credential criteria may either be a regular expression pattern that is tested against the credential identifier, or it may be a fully qualified class name of your own design that implements `Predicate<Credential>`.

 ### Password Encoding

 Certain aspects of CAS such as authentication handling support configuration of